Linda Laubenstein: Career

 A specialist in hematology and oncology, and clinical professor at the New York University Medical Center, Laubenstein was one of the first in the United States to recognize the appearance of the AIDS epidemic.
 While working in private practice in New York City, she observed a sudden increase in the number of cases of Kaposi's sarcoma—a rare cancer that would later be identified as an AIDS-defining illness—in young gay men with immune deficiencies.
 With Alvin Friedman-Kien, a dermatologist, she co-authored the first published article on the appearance of Kaposi's sarcoma in gay men.
 The first patient she diagnosed with Kaposi's sarcoma, in 1979, was a gay man with a generalized rash and enlarged lymph nodes; two weeks later, a colleague asked her to see a second patient, another gay man, with the same disease.
-Both men turned out to be friends with Gaëtan Dugas—often called the "patient zero" of HIV/AIDS in North America (though more recent studies suggest otherwise)—who the men told Laubenstein had a similar rash.
+Both men turned out to be friends with Gaëtan Dugas – often called the "patient zero" of HIV/AIDS in North America (although more recent studies have demonstrated that he did not bring the virus to the continent)) – who the men told Laubenstein had a similar rash.
 In 1981, when Dugas, a Canadian, heard about Kaposi's sarcoma, he traveled to New York from Montreal to consult with Laubenstein and Friedman-Kien and visited their practice for monthly chemotherapy treatments.
 By 1982, Laubenstein had treated 62 patients with Kaposi's sarcoma.
 She later left her university position to focus on treating AIDS patients in her private practice.